cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ### Evidence:
 i captured the screenshots of the uwa website to show the certificates and TLS Encryption and uploaded in the evidence folder.

-## Activity A6 - Discover cryptographic implementation used offline.
+## Activity A6 - Discover cryptographic implementation used offline
 ### Description:
 In this activity, I explored how cryptography is used offline to protect data without requiring an internet connection.
 Encryption is used by many common tools, cards, and systems to safely store and safeguard private data even while they are not in use.
 ### Identified Cryptographic Implementation: